The Big Recalculation?

 Much as helicopter parenting can stunt the growth of a child, too much government can stunt economic growth by distorting economic incentives, and encouraging risk-aversion by economic participants.

 How do excessive regulations stunt growth?
-As the Wallison quote above and the Sam? cartoon below suggest, an expanding flow of complex and nebulous regulations drives businesses to re-allocate precious resources away from productive initiatives towards compliance.
+As the Wallison quote above suggests, an expanding flow of complex and nebulous regulations drives businesses to re-allocate precious resources away from productive initiatives towards compliance.

 Meanwhile, bigger businesses with deeper pockets also re-allocate resources towards lobbying efforts in hopes of gaining favored regulatory treatment and/or using regulations to limit competition.
 So, potentially, lobbying is beneficial.
 Within this context it’s not likely coincidence that (according to Census Bureau data) many of the wealthiest U.S. counties surround Washington D.C.